mikelma/oktac/README.md

 **oktac** is the compiler of the *okta* programming language!

 *okta* is an experimental programming language made just for fun and the sake to learn about compilers and programming languages.
-Although the project is in a very erly development phase, some features of *okta* include:
+Although the project is in a very early development phase, some features of *okta* include:
 * Compiles to a single biary
-* Usage of LLVM as backend (it's quite fast!)
+* LLVM as backend
 * Statically typed
 * Use external functions written in C.
 * KISS